Employment and discrimination

 He has also acted on behalf of employees in cases of a sensitive nature, including a Muslim woman in a claim for sex discrimination against her Muslim employers, a nurse involved in the alleged mistreatment of infirm nuns at a Convent which received coverage in the national media and a number of high profile claimants.

-He regularly provides training to clients and external bodies, including NHS organisations and ACAS.
+Gareth is on the panel of approved counsel to the Welsh Government and regularly provides training to clients and external bodies, including NHS organisations and ACAS.

-- acting on behalf of an NHS organisation in its successful defence of a claim of race and age discrimination
+- Acting on behalf of an NHS organisation in its successful defence of a claim of race and age discrimination

-- acting on behalf of an NHS organisation in its successful defence of a complex whistleblowing claim
+- Acting on behalf of an NHS organisation in its successful defence of a complex whistleblowing claim

-- acting on behalf of an NHS organisation in its successful defence of a claim of disability discrimination
+- Acting on behalf of an NHS organisation in its successful defence of a claim of disability discrimination

-- a number of complex discrimination and whistleblowing claims in the airline industry.
+- A number of complex discrimination and whistleblowing claims in the airline industry.

 “engaging and candid.”